The openworked extra-thin Royal Oak Tourbillon epitomizes the expression of our savoir-faire.

 - Hours, minutes at 12 o’clock, pointer-type date display at 3 o’clock, tourbillon at 6 o’clock, power reserve at 9 o’clock.

 - 18-carat pink gold case

 The Perfect Blend of Performance and Sophistication

-The Royal Oak Concept was an avant-garde tribute to Royal Oak's 30 years of defining a watchmaking revolution.
-It was an authentic "lab watch" embodying absolute performance through a blend of technical sophistication and extreme resistance.
-The case was the first ever to borrow a superalloy from the aeronautical industry: alacrite 602, the hardest material available at the time.
+The Royal Oak Concept was an avant-garde tribute to Royal Oak’s 30 years of a watchmaking revolution, an authentic “lab watch” embodying absolute performance through a blend of technical sophistication and extreme resistance.
+The case is the first ever to borrow a superalloy from the aeronautical industry: alacrite 602, the hardest material available at the time.

 - Case Width 44mm